You are here

 Health and accident insurance is compulsory.
 The EUISS does not provide such insurance.
 Proof of insurance must be presented to the EUISS at the latest on the first day of the traineeship and should be valid for the entire period of the traineeship.

-The EUISS regrets that it cannot pay for travel expenses or accommodation, nor can it assist trainees in finding accommodation in Paris or Brussels.
+The EUISS regrets that it cannot pay for travel expenses or accommodation, nor can it assist trainees in finding accommodation in Paris or Brussels beyond providing them with general information and links to specialised sites or giving them advice if needed.

-The deadline for applications is Tuesday, 30 April 2019, 14:00 CET.
+The deadline for applications is Friday, 7 May 2021, 14:00 CEST.
 Applications received after this deadline will not be considered.

 Instructions for applicants: